 Sri Siam Cafe

-One wouldn’t expect one of the city’s best Thai restaurants to be located off Vanowen all the way up in North Hollywood, but that’s exactly what locals find at Sri Siam.
-With a menu that ranges from khao soi to crispy trout, it’s no wonder it has been a local go-to for more than 30 years.
+Find one of the city’s best Thai restaurants located off Vanowen in North Hollywood at Sri Siam, just a skip away from the beloved Thai temple Wat Thai.
+With a menu that ranges from khao soi to crispy trout, it’s no wonder it has been a Valley go-to for more than 30 years.

 Anajak Thai Cuisine

-Four-decade-old Anajak Thai is more than just a family affair; during the pandemic, it became a staple dining destination for fans in the Valley and all across Los Angeles.
+Four-decade-old Anajak Thai is more than just a family affair; during the pandemic, it became a staple dining destination for fans in the Valley and all across Los Angeles with accolades to boot.
 Second-generation owner Justin Pichetrungsi has creatively played with ingredients and dishes in a series of fun events, from Thai Taco Tuesdays to his omakase dinners.
+Although reservations are difficult to come by, they are highly recommended.

 Sapp Coffee Shop